 Indicators of High-Quality Inclusion

 Children with disabilities receive care in a variety of settings including schools, childcare centers, Head Start programs, and family child care environments.
-Yet, families encounter difficulties in securing care for their children with disabilities, leading to a reliance on fragmented settings and services, as outlined in the Center for Child and Family Success' Start with Equity: 14 Priorities to Dismantle Systemic Racism in Early Care and Education.
-Children with disabilities from Black, Indigenous, and other people of color (BIPOC) populations and dual language learners (DLLs) face challenges in receiving equitable and inclusive access, experiences and outcomes.
+Yet, families encounter difficulties in securing care for their children with disabilities, leading to a reliance on fragmented settings and services.
+Children with disabilities from underserved communities face challenges in receiving equitable and inclusive access, experiences and outcomes.

 These four sets of indicators were designed by a group of national partners to respond to the evolving needs of the early childhood education system.
 The Inclusion Indicators should be used as a capacity building tool rather than a performance checklist or assessment.
 The Inclusion Indicators help teams implement inclusive practices at all system levels: state, community, local program, and environments where children receive care.
 They also help teams discuss barriers to inclusion and develop effective solutions.
 The Inclusion Indicators are written broadly enough to allow state, community, and local program teams to implement inclusion in various settings, and specifically enough to be a coaching tool once implementation plans are developed.